sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 ![Index Configuration](../resources/images/lab-azure-search/index-settings.png)

+>Note!
+Using the portal you can't map the source fields more once.
+In the next labs you will create the index and the indexer using API calls, what will allow you to do it.

 - Name your indexer as you want,  keep the schedule as **once** and click the blue **OK** button.
 The indexer is the job that connects the data source, the index and the schedule

 - Again click the blue **OK** button, and you will be redirected to the ovwerview tab, where you can see now 1 index, 1 indexer and 1 data source.

 ![Overview tab](../resources/images/lab-azure-search/redirect.png)